Egg prices and supply could be impacted by new state law

 For Terri Lawton and her family, who run the Oake Knoll Farm at the Lawton Family Farm in Foxboro, the law is just another in a lengthy line of challenges the few farmers left in the area face.

-After all, the 25-acre farm on North Street, which dates back to the 18th century, is the last dairy farm in Norfolk County.
+After all, the 25-acre farm on North Street, which dates back to the 18th century, has been the last dairy farm in Norfolk County.

 "The people who this rule will affect most are the poor and the working poor," Lawton said.
 "The majority of people who are on a tight budget get the cheapest food they can find.
 Rules like this one do drive up the cost of nutritious foods."